voxpupuli/puppet-wireguard/README.md

 ## Setup

 The module can create firewall rules with [voxpupuli/ferm](https://github.com/voxpupuli/puppet-ferm#puppet-ferm).
-This is enabled by default can be disabled by setting the `manage_firewall` parameter to false in the `wireguard::interface` defined resource.
+This is enabled by default but can be disabled by setting the `manage_firewall` parameter to false in the `wireguard::interface` defined resource.
 You need to have the `ferm` class in your catalog to use the feature.